Skip to content

 Operation

 Methods decorated with one of @get, @post, @put, etc. are transformed into operation methods.
 Invoking these methods initiates an HTTP request-response cycle.
-Lapidary is designed to be compatible with the HTTP methods defined in OpenAPI 3.x, which include all methods defined in RFC 9110, with the exception of CONNECT.
-Methods in your client that aren't decorated with these operation decorators are simply ignored.
+Lapidary is designed to be compatible with the HTTP methods defined in OpenAPI 3.x, which include all methods defined in RFC 9110 except for CONNECT.
+Methods in your client that aren't decorated with these decorators are simply ignored.

 Note